SampleEnvironment/SECoP/protocol/specification/classes.rst

 occur.

-The module class is in fact a list of classes (highest level class first) and is stored in the module-property `interface_classes`.
+The module class is in fact a list of classes (highest level class first) and is stored in the module-property `interface_classes <mod.interface_classes>`.
 The ECS chooses the first class from the list which is known to it.
 The last one in the list must be one of the base classes listed below.

 .. admonition:: Remark